linode/docs/docs/guides/platform/manager/dns-manager-add-domain-shortguide/index.md

 1. If you want to add a *slave zone* instead of a master zone, click the **Slave** radio button.
 If not, you may skip to the next step.

-In order for Linode's DNS servers to function as slaves,your DNS master server must notify and allow AXFR requests from the following IP addresses:
+In order for Linode's DNS servers to function as slaves, your DNS master server must notify and allow AXFR requests from the following IP addresses:

     104.237.137.10
     65.19.178.10